 This fragmentation results in poor contract performance analysis and contracts scattered throughout the enterprise, with disconnected workflows and inconsistent language and terms.
 At times people can’t even find their own contracts, let alone those in another department.
 Tracking commitments and deadlines is a manual contracting process, one that’s prone to human error.
 Rate increase clauses, automatic renewals, incentives and rebates, service level agreements (SLAs), and other details are often overlooked.

 At a minimum, poor contract administration can result in lost revenue, unnecessary cost, and unwanted renewals.
 At worst, they can cause noncompliance or breach of contract situations that may lead to fines or litigation.

 Indeed, the most important part of procurement contract management is not what the company knows about them—it’s what they don’t know that can cost them.

 Modern Business Demands Better Contract Management

-Meanwhile, contract managers are operating in an increasingly complex, global, and agile business environment.
+Meanwhile, contract managers operate in an increasingly complex, global, and agile business environment.

-A recent Gartner study confirms the challenges facing enterprises—higher velocity of business, employee self-service, governance, risk and compliance requirements, merger and acquisition, digitization, increasing complexities in procurement, sales and licensing models.
+A recent Gartner study confirms the challenges facing enterprises—higher velocity of business, employee self-service, governance, risk and compliance requirements, merger and acquisition, digitization, and increasing complexities in procurement, sales, and licensing models.

 The risk is real.
-Without an enterprise approach to contract lifecycle management, organizations run the risk of taking a hit to the bottom line due to lost time, money, damaged reputations and costly litigation.
+Without an enterprise approach to contract lifecycle management, organizations risk taking a hit to the bottom line due to lost time, money, damaged reputations, and costly litigation.

 Organizations recognize that to stay competitive and reduce business risk, a more holistic contract management solution is necessary.